 Multiple generations and extended families also participate.
 Our Scouts and their families spend time together naturally in a comfortable way because everyone comes to the dinner.
 Everyone has to eat - we help bring balance to families by combining activities and allowing families to spend to time together and with other families.
 Shared experiences allow families to communicate easily; since everyone is taking part in the dinner, everyone will have something in common to contribute to the discussion.
-If a Scout has a family who cannot attend, that Scout is included in the circle of another family who comes regularly.
+If a Scout has a family who cannot attend, that Scout is included in the circle of another family who comes regularly

 Families can also participate in making the dishes.
-Scouts can acquire knowledge from parents about how to make a certain dish and little details a future cook could not learn any other way, such as being reminded to butter a dish or that a drop of oil keeps water from boiling the cooking.
-Parental help is great, but we want our Scouts to learn by doing, rather than for parents to make the entire dish themselves.
-Our Scouts learn to cook, serve meals, set the table, read a recipe, follow a budget, and learn how to organize the creation of a meal.
-It does not matter if the dish comes out perfect; it matters that our Scouts are having FUN, learning, and building life long memories.
+Scouts can acquire knowledge from parents about how to make a certain dish and little details a future cook could not learn any other way, such as being reminded to butter a dish or that a drop of oil keeps water from boiling over.